Frequently Asked Questions

 The ownership structure for social equity must be comprised of at least 51 percent social equity owners.
 Those owners will submit verifying documents to the third party contractor to be reviewed and scored.

-Who decides whether my application meets the criteria for receiving a license?
+Who decided whether an application met the criteria for receiving a license?

 A scoring rubric was developed and approved by the Board.
 Ponder Diversity Group will serve as a third party contractor, which will review, validate applicants’ qualifications, and score all the applications submitted.